Mandar Apte

 (more…)

-Cloudflare is a good web service that provides CDN, Caching, HTML – JavaScript – CSS Minifying and also provides security from DDOS attacks at free of cost.
+Cloudflare is a good web service that provides CDN, Caching, HTML – JavaScript – CSS Minifying and security from DDOS attacks free of cost.

-Interaction is simple at your dashboard’s top navigation bar there is a prominent button called ‘Add Site’, it transfers you to the next page where you can copy-paste your website’s URL.
+Interaction is simple.
+At the top of your dashboard’s navigation bar, there is a prominent button called ‘Add Site’.
+Clicking it transfers you to the next page, where you can copy-paste your website’s URL.

-If you are getting error like ‘Invalid Domain’ while adding your website to Cloudflare then use this trick to bypass this error.
+If you are getting an error like ‘Invalid Domain’ while adding your website to Cloudflare, use this trick to bypass this error.

 (more…)